kacan98/track-current-task/README.md

 **Configuration Options:**
 * `trackingIntervalMinutes`: How often to check for changes (e.g., 5 minutes)
-* `logSummaryIntervalMinutes`: How often to log time and show summaries (e.g., 30 minutes)
 * `logFilePath`: Where to save the CSV log file
 * `taskIdPattern`: Regular expression to extract task IDs from branch names (e.g., `"D[FM]O-\\d+"` for both DFO and DMO tickets)